Eating Bugs in Thailand – What A Scorpion Tastes Like

 My after-dinner snack

-Out of the 7 – 8 different types of bugs on display, I settled on scorpions because they looked the least yucky to me.
-Besides, saying that I ate a scorpion would sound much cooler, I think, than saying I ate a beetle or a cockroach.
+Out of 7 – 8 different types of bugs on display, I picked scorpions because they looked the least gross to me.
+Besides, eating a scorpion just sounded cooler than a beetle or a cockroach.

-The seller put a few scorpions side by side for me to choose.
-He arranged them according to size — from big to medium to small.
-Each scorpion cost THB50, regardless of size, which was a bit of a ripoff, but I wasn’t in the mood to haggle.
+The seller laid out the scorpions by size for me to choose: big, medium, and small.
+Each cost THB50, regardless of size, which felt a bit overpriced, but I wasn’t in the mood to haggle.

-I chose a medium-sized one.
-The seller sprinkled some pepper and soy sauce on it.
-I think the scorpions were the only bugs sold on skewers.
+I went for a medium one, which he then seasoned with pepper and soy sauce.
+The scorpions were the only bugs sold on skewers.

-Happy with my purchase, I went to a more secluded spot so I could consume my purchase in privacy and have it recorded on video.
+Happy with my purchase, I went to a more secluded spot to eat and record my experience in peace.

-Choosing a scorpion turned out to be a wise decision.
-At least it wasn’t mushy.
-The outer shell was crunchy but not hard, so there was no problem chewing through it.
+Choosing a scorpion was a good call — it wasn’t mushy.
+The outer shell was crunchy but easy to chew.
 It actually reminded me of those tiny crabs that are a popular snack in Japan.

-The inside was of a powdery texture and tasted a little bitter — like cocoa powder but without the cocoa smell.
-I’m not sure if there was actually any flesh in it.
-It was hard to tell because the scorpion was too small.
+Inside, the texture was powdery and slightly bitter — like cocoa powder but without the cocoa smell.
+I couldn’t tell if there was any flesh inside; it was hard to say given the scorpion’s small size.

 .

-Still, I managed to finish it all, except for a small piece that got stuck in my braces, where it stayed for the rest of the evening till I got back to my room to brush my teeth.
+Still, I managed to finish it all, except for a small piece that got stuck in my braces and stayed there until I brushed my teeth back at my room that evening.

 Would you try any of these bugs?
 Comment below.